 - The extent to which services performed by the worker are a key aspect of the regular business of the company

-For more information, refer to Publication 15-A.pdf, Employer's Supplemental Tax Guide, Publication 1779.pdf, Independent Contractor or Employee and Independent Contractor (Self-Employed) or Employee?
+For more information, refer to Publication 15-A, Employer's Supplemental Tax Guide (PDF), Publication 1779, Independent Contractor or Employee (PDF) and Independent Contractor (Self-Employed) or Employee?
 If you want the IRS to determine if a specific individual is an independent contractor or an employee, file Form SS-8, Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding (PDF).
 For information on eligibility for a voluntary program to reclassify your workers as employees with partial relief from federal employment taxes, visit Voluntary Classification Settlement Program (VCSP).